puppetlabs/puppetlabs-splunk_hec/README.md

 * Puppet Enterprise (PE) or Open Source Puppet*
 * Splunk

-This was tested on PE 2019.8.7, Puppet 6 and Puppet 7, using stock gems of `yaml`, `json`, and `net::https`.
+This was tested on the Puppet Enterprise LTS release, Puppet 6 and Puppet 7, using stock gems of `yaml`, `json`, and `net::https`.

-\* While most of this module is PE and Open Source, using the PE Event Forwarding processor is PE only because it gathers data from API's that exist only in Puppet Enterprise.
+* While most of this module is PE and Open Source, using the PE Event Forwarding processor is PE only because it gathers data from API's that exist only in Puppet Enterprise.

 ## Installation

 Instructions assume you are using Puppet Enterprise.
 For Open Source Puppet installations please see the [Custom Installation](#custom-installation) section.

 1. Install the [Puppet Report Viewer](https://splunkbase.splunk.com/app/4413/) app in Splunk if not already installed.
-    * Please see [Splunk Installation](https://docs.splunk.com/Documentation/Splunk/8.0.3/SearchTutorial/InstallSplunk) if you need to install Splunk.
+    * Please see [Splunk Installation](https://docs.splunk.com/Documentation/Splunk/latest/SearchTutorial/InstallSplunk) if you need to install Splunk.
     * Alternatively you can [install Splunk via Bolt](https://forge.puppet.com/configuration-management/puppetlabs/deploy-splunk-enterprise-in-minutes).
 2. Create an HEC token in Splunk:
   * Navigate to `Settings` > `Data Input` in your Splunk console.